Vertex Nomination Via Seeded Graph Matching: Introduction and Background

 \section{Introduction and Background}

 In this paper, we address the problem of nominating vertices across a pair of networks: Given vertices of interest (VOIs) in a network $G=(V,E)$, our task is to identify the corresponding vertices of interest, if they exist, in a second network $G'=(V',E')$.
-Our methods will leverage vertices in the neighborhood of the VOIs in $G$ that have verifiable matches in $G'$ to create local neighborhoods of the VOIs in both $G$ and $G'$.
-These neighborhoods are then soft-matched (see Algorithm \ref{alg:softsgm}, adapted here from \cite{fiadpr12}) across networks, yielding a nomination list for each VOI in $G$; i.e., a ranking of the vertices in the local neighborhood of the seeds in $G'$ with the most likely corresponding VOI's concentrating at the top of the list.
+Our methods will leverage vertices in the neighborhood of the VOIs in $G$ that have verifiable matches in $G'$ to (ideally) create local neighborhoods of the VOIs in both $G$ and $G'$.
+These neighborhoods are then soft-matched (see Algorithm \ref{alg:softsgm}, adapted here from \cite{fiadpr12}) across networks, yielding a nomination list for each VOI in $G$; i.e., a ranking of the vertices in the local neighborhood of the seeds in $G'$, ideally with the corresponding VOI's in $G'$ concentrating at the top of the list.
+While global methods can (and have been) applied to identify the VOI's in $G'$ directly, performance of these methods can suffer from the noise induced by vertices without correspondences across networks \cite{lica15}.
+Localization is a prominent tool used across various fields such as machine learning (see for example \cite{priebe2005scan,wang2013locality} on using locality based anomaly detection in time series of graphs and \cite{GonenLMK} on localized multiple kernel learning), pattern recognition (this includes clustering algorithms which have been using localization for many years --- for example $k$-nearest neighbor based classification rules --- see for example \cite{stone77,fukunage1975branch,keller1985fuzzy,muja2009fast,dgl}), and object recognition (see for example \cite{sermanet2013overfeat} on using convolutional networks for localization and object boundary detection and \cite{beveridge1994local} on local algorithms for geometric object recognition).
+Inspired by the many successes localization has seen in other fields of research, we bring the concept of localization to the fore-front of network alignment.
 Our methods are inherently local, leveraging recent advancements in both graph matching \cite{fiadpr12,lyfifivoprsa15} and vertex nomination \cite{coppersmith2012vertex,filypachpr15} to nominate across essentially arbitrarily large networks.